-Control: ISM-1691; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3 Patches, updates or other vendor mitigations for vulnerabilities in office productivity suites, web browsers and their extensions, email clients, PDF software, and security products are applied within two weeks of release.
+Control: ISM-1901; Revision: 0; Updated: Dec-23; Applicability: All; Essential Eight: ML3

+Patches, updates or other vendor mitigations for vulnerabilities in office productivity suites, web browsers and their extensions, email clients, PDF software, and security products are applied within two weeks of release when vulnerabilities are assessed as non-critical by vendors and no working exploits exist.

-Control: ISM-1693; Revision: 2; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3 Patches, updates or other vendor mitigations for vulnerabilities in applications other than office productivity suites, web browsers and their extensions, email clients, PDF software, and security products are applied within one month of release.
+Control: ISM-1693; Revision: 2; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3

+Patches, updates or other vendor mitigations for vulnerabilities in applications other than office productivity suites, web browsers and their extensions, email clients, PDF software, and security products are applied within one month of release.